Disputes Series: Article 1

 The thing about big corruption is that if you do it properly, it’s basically impossible to prove.
-If you and I wanted to come to a corrupt agreement now, we might be home and dry if we spoke on the phone and I decide to pay you in cash, meet you somewhere nobody is likely to recognize us, and we’re careful about how we get there.
-Our chances of getting away with it improve if you then do something clever with the money to hide it away (i.e., you don’t go straight out and buy a Porsche with it).
+If two people wanted to come to a corrupt agreement, they might initially speak on the phone, decide on a cash payment, meet in person somewhere nobody is likely to recognize them, and be careful about how they get there.
+Their chances of getting away with it improve if they then do something clever with the money to hide it away (i.e., they don’t go straight out and buy a Porsche with it).
 Even if people make mistakes, catching them in the act is very, very hard.

 The third part of our job was making the information we found known to journalists in that country and internationally.
 The court case went on for years, and press coverage is a useful form of direct pressure.
 The lawsuit is just one part of what you can do to resolve a dispute on your terms.
 Another way is to keep your opponent and their reputation in the public eye—stories that show they are not reputable and that there are cases against them in other areas.
 As long as they are true, they are very useful.
 It makes it harder for them to do business elsewhere when they constantly face questions about their reputation.